nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the PlaceBook.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+## **Appointment Features**
+This section contains information on features related to adding appointments to the appointment list.

 ### Adding an appointment: `addApp`

 Adds an appointment for the specified person or persons identified using a list of index(es) with